dinajourney/Sales-Performance-Overview-and-Trend-Breakdown/README.md

 Compared with 2024:

-* Revenue increased by approximately **180%**
+* Revenue increased by approximately 180%
-* Order volume increased by approximately **551%**
+* Order volume increased by approximately 551%

-The substantial increase in transaction volume suggests strong business expansion during 2025.

 ---